You care about your home. You care about your apartment. You care about your dorm room.

 Spray, then wipe

-It’s necessary to spray directly on to the surface to remove dirt and grime.
+It’s necessary to spray directly on to a surface to remove dirt and grime.
 When using a disinfectant spray, it may be necessary to repeat by spraying and wiping again.
-Look for directions on distance to ensure the proper amount is on the surface.
+Look for directions regarding distance to ensure the proper amount is on the surface.

 Apply 8-10 inches from surface